AWUS83 KDMX 232227

 National Weather Service Quad Cities IA IL

-CLoudy skies and patchy drizzle will continue across the region
+Rain showers will continue spreading east across the region this

 Weather Summary for Upper Mississippi River Valley